Tony Gwynn (gwynnto02)

 - Born October 4, 1982 in Long Beach, CA USA

 The son of Tony Gwynn and nephew of Chris Gwynn, Tony Gwynn (also sometimes called Anthony Gwynn or Tony Gwynn, Jr.) was drafted by the Milwaukee Brewers in the 2nd round of the 2003 amateur draft.
 He was signed by scout Bruce Seid and made his pro debut that summer.

 Gwynn played three seasons with the Milwaukee Brewers after making his debut in 2006.
-In 2009 he had his best season in the majors so far, playing for the 2009 San Diego Padres and hitting .270 (with a .350 OBP) in 393 at-bats at age 26.
+In 2009 he had his best season in the majors, playing for the San Diego Padres, the team with which his father spent his entire 20-year career, and hitting .270 (with a .350 OBP) in 393 at-bats at age 26.
 After a less-impressive season with the bat in 2010, he signed as a free agent for 2011 with the Los Angeles Dodgers and appeared in 136 games for the team.

-He spent 2005 with the Huntsville Stars of the Southern League, hitting .271 and stealing 34 bases.
+Before coming to the majors, he spent 2005 with the Huntsville Stars of the Southern League, hitting .271 and stealing 34 bases.
 He then hit .300 in 2006 for the Nashville Sounds, placing him 10th in the Pacific Coast League.
-Gwynn was called up to the big leagues on July 15 of that season.
+Gwynn was called up to the big leagues on July 15th of that season.
 He then was one of several youngsters who led the Brewers' resurgence in 2007 when the team finished over .500 for the first time in more than a decade.

 He was born in October 1982 after his father's first major league baseball season.
 He got his first hit, a double, on the same date as his father got his first hit, also a double, 24 years earlier.